-Please be aware that the C. Benton Kline, Jr. Special Collections and Archives is an archive for the Presbyterian Church (U.S.A.).
-Because we have responsibilities to fulfill for the church, our staff provides only limited research services.
+The C. Benton Kline, Jr. Special Collections and Archives is an archive for the Presbyterian Church (U.S.A.).

 Reproduction services such as photocopying are available, but may be limited due to donor restrictions, copyright law, condition of the item, or other reasons.

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 All responsibility for copyright infringement, questions arising from copyright, and the use of the copies provided is assumed by the person using the materials.